HiAS7/The-Sauce-Book-Online/_classes/Barbarian.md

 ##### RAGING STORM
 At 14th level, the power of the storm you channel grows mightier, lashing out at your foes.
-The effect is based on the environment you chose for your Storm Aura.\
+The effect is based on the environment you chose for your Storm Aura.<br/>
 **Desert.** Immediately after a creature in your aura hits you with an attack, you can use your reaction to force that creature to make a Dexterity saving throw.
-On a failed save, the creature takes fire damage equal to half your barbarian level.\
+On a failed save, the creature takes fire damage equal to half your barbarian level.<br/>
 **Sea.** When you hit a creature in your aura with an attack, you can use your reaction to force that creature to make a Strength saving throw.
-On a failed save, the creature is knocked prone, as if struck by a wave. \
+On a failed save, the creature is knocked prone, as if struck by a wave. <br/>
 **Tundra.** Whenever the effect of your Storm Aura is activated, you can choose one creature you can see in the aura.
 That creature must succeed on a Strength savingthrow, or its speed is reduced to 0 until the start of